-Designers work in a world in flux.
-They are faced with complex themes that cannot be reduced to readily solvable design problems.
-More and more they will be crossing the boundaries of their disciplines, while the themes they work on deserve the critical view of well-informed creative minds.
-The Master course at Design Academy Eindhoven offers students the tools needed to research and analyse complex situations, and develop personal views on possible interventions, both to improve their individual design or design theory practice and to create (multidisciplinary) collaborations with others.
+Designers, curators and theorists work in a world that is always in flux.
+They are faced with complex themes that cannot be reduced to readily solvable design problems and that demand the critical eye of well-informed, creative minds.
+Increasingly, they will be crossing the boundaries of their disciplines.
+The Master programmes at Design Academy Eindhoven (DAE) offer students the tools to research and analyse complex situations, and the expertise to develop personal views on possible interventions.
+The aim is to further design and design theory and to educate skilled (multidisciplinary) collaborators.

-The Masters application procedure for the academic year 2014-15 consists of two important moments:
+The Masters application procedure for the 2017-2018 academic year consists of two steps:

 WHO CAN APPLY

-The minimum requirement for new Master students is a completed course at Bachelor level, which is specialised in design, architecture, art, or science.
-For the new Design Curating & Writing Master we welcome applicants with a Bachelor level in Design, Art, Architecture, Art- or Design History or Curatorial Studies.
+The minimum requirement for new Master students is a completed course at Bachelor level, preferably specialised in design, architecture, art or science.

 HOW TO APPLY